-- 1. The instructor can choose from a wide variety of cryptography and network security concepts to assign projects. - 2.
-The projects can be programmed by the students on any available computer and in any appropriate language; they are platform and language independent.

-3. The instructor need not download, install, and configure any particular infrastructure for stand-alone projects.
+- 1. The instructor can choose from a wide variety of cryptography and computer security concepts to assign projects. - 2.
+The projects can be programmed by the students on any available computer and in any appropriate language; they are platform- and language-independent. - 3.
+The instructor need not download, install, and configure any particular infrastructure for stand-alone projects.